soctkoren/VrDesignProject/READEME.md

 Question 4: Click on the start button, and tell me about the new canvas.
 The new canavs looks like it's there to restart the game.
 Pretty straight foward.

+User Testing Movement Notes:
+Name: Chimi Kim
+Experience in VR: Low

+Question 1: Click on the start button and tell me how you feel?
+I movement was a little jarring because I didn't expect myself to move foward

+Question 2: How is the speed.
+Too fast or too low?
+The speed was a little fast but not too bad

+Question 3: Are you feeling any discomfort?
+I only felt a little discomfort in the begining when I didn't know what was going to happen.
+It would be nice if the game told me I was about to move foward when I did something.

+Question 4: would you change anything about the experience?
+Not much, just what I mentioned about the speed and a little heads up on when I'm going to move.